Tusha435/Biodesign-Innovation-Solution-Assignment/README.md

-# Colon Cancer Prediction Analysis
-This project analyzes two datasets on colon cancer, focusing on exploratory data analysis, data preprocessing, feature engineering, and predictive modeling using Logistic Regression and Random Forest.
-This README provides a step-by-step guide to each part of the code and its functionality.

-## Table of Content
-1. Project Overview
-2. Dependencies
-3. Data Loading and Initial Exploration
-4. Data Visualization
-5. Data Merging
-6. Data Preprocessing
-7. Feature Engineering
-8. Train-Test Split
-9. Model Training
-10. Hyperparameter Tuning
-11. Model Evaluation
-12. Feature Importance Analysis
-13. Explainability using SHAP

-## 1. Project Overview
-The project aims to identify important factors and build predictive models for colon cancer diagnosis based on patients' clinical data and tumor characteristics.
-We use two datasets, dataset_1 and dataset_2, which contain both numerical and categorical features, for a comprehensive analysis and modeling process.

-## 2. Dependencies
--Pandas
--matplotlib
--seaborn
--sklearn
--shap

 # Colon Cancer Analysis and Classification

 This repository provides an end-to-end workflow for analyzing, preprocessing, and building classification models on colon cancer datasets.
 We use Python libraries such as `pandas`, `matplotlib`, `seaborn`, `sklearn`, and `shap` for data manipulation, visualization, machine learning, and feature importance interpretation.